-I have found I can go up to around 10% faster over 400m, it's improved my stroke technique too.
+I have found I can go up to around 10% faster over 400m.
+I also believe it has improved my stroke technique.
 Be mindful of the shape of the paddle and it's movement through the water, you don't want to waste strokes with slicing and "wobbling" the paddles through the water.
-Using hand paddles is a great opportunity to get feedback about the entry and pull of your stroke, and to slow your stroke down.
+Using hand paddles is a great opportunity to slow your stroke down.

 Of course always remember the principle of streamlining for efficient swimming.

 It's now 3 years since I first tried paddles and only now do I feel completely comfortable with them so give them time and start small.
-It is unlikely that you will instantly love them... try a little patience yeah!
+It is unlikely that you will instantly love them... try a little patience.

 Many swimruns take part in exposed sections of sea and lakes so do some training with the paddles in windy conditions and swell, get used to handling them in waves and rough water.
 You may want to use smaller paddles if conditions are particularly rough - test, test, test.